Seton Hall University: 2010–present

 Seton Hall announced the formation of two additional academic units in 2015 – the School of Medicine and the College of Communication and the Arts.
 The medical school was established in partnership with Hackensack Meridian Health, welcoming its first class in 2018.
 In 2020, the School of Medicine became the first independent medical school operating under Hackensack Meridian Health.
 The College of Communication and the Arts was a department in the College of Arts and Sciences before being elevated in the summer of 2015.

+The university announced in December 2022 that employees in the law school had embezzled nearly $1 million.
+The school's dean resigned a month before this announcement.
+The following year, university president Joseph Nyre resigned in the wake of ongoing conflicts with the university's board of regents about the governance of the law school.

 Governance

 The university, legally incorporated as "Seton Hall University, an educational corporation of New Jersey", is governed by a 16-member board of trustees.
 Eleven members of the board serve on it as a virtue of their positions within the university or Archdiocese of Newark.
 The Archbishop of Newark, who serves as the president of the board, retains the power to appoint the remaining five members of the body.
 Appointed members of the board serve three-year terms, until their respective successor is appointed.
 The board of trustees exclusively maintains the property rights of the university and provides selection of title, scope, and location of the schools and colleges of the university.

 The governance of the university includes a board of regents, which is charged with the management of the university.
 The board has a membership of between 25 and 39 members.
 Six of the members are ex-officio; the board of trustees maintains the right to elect up to thirty more.
 Regents maintain the exclusive hiring authority over the president of the university.
-Previous by-laws of the university stipulated that the president must be a Roman Catholic priest.
+Previous by-laws of the university stipulated that the president must be a Catholic priest.